Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ![Persistent C2](Images/27_C2_2.png)

-The IP is hosted by OVH in Singapore, within a reassigned VPS range.
-It appears to be host only, with no web server content.
-This type of infrastructure is commonly used due to its low cost and ease of provisioning.
+The IP is hosted by OVH in Singapore within a reassigned VPS range, indicating rented infrastructure rather than a dedicated or enterprise system.

+Unlike the initial staging server (172.86.89.235), this host did not serve any visible web content and did not respond to HTTP requests on ports 80 or 443, suggesting it is not intended for general web access.

 A targeted port scan revealed: